mage2click/docker-magento-mutagen/README.md

 You may also monitor Redis by running: `bin/redis redis-cli monitor`

-For more information about Redis usage with Magento, <a href="https://devdocs.magento.com/guides/v2.3/config-guide/redis/redis-session.html" target="_blank">see the DevDocs</a>.
+For more information about Redis usage with Magento, see the <a href="https://devdocs.magento.com/guides/v2.3/config-guide/redis/redis-session.html" target="_blank">DevDocs</a>.

 ### Xdebug & PHPStorm